MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     # echo "201 eth1-rt" >> /etc/iproute2/rt_tables
     ```

-1. Create or modify the file "/etc/network/interfaces.d/50-cloud-init" with the following configuration:
+1. Create or modify the "/etc/network/interfaces.d/50-cloud-init"  file by using the following configuration:

     ```
     auto lo